opensemanticworld/rapsql/README.md

 \c
 ~~~

-You can disconnect and quit this CLI by enter this:
+You can disconnect and quit this CLI by entering
 ~~~
 \q
 ~~~